-In September 2016, the Collaboration on International ICT Policy for East and Southern Africa (CIPESA) will host the third edition of the Forum on Internet Freedom in Africa.
-This year, we expand on the number of countries we conduct research in on the state of internet freedom as well as broaden the discussions that form the pillar of the Forum.
+In September 2016, the Collaboration on International ICT Policy for East and Southern Africa (CIPESA) hosted the third edition of the Forum on Internet Freedom in Africa.
+We expanded on the number of countries we conduct research in on the state of internet freedom as well as broadened the discussions that form the pillar of the Forum.

 In 2015, the Forum brought together 200 human rights defenders, journalists, government officials, bloggers, developers, and representatives from academia, the arts community, law enforcement agencies, and communication regulators from 18 countries.
 This is in contrast to the inaugural 2014 forum, which hosted 85 participants from six countries.

 As internet use has risen in Africa, so have the abuses and attacks on internet freedom, including a proliferation of laws, legal and extra-legal affronts, as well as limited judicial oversight over surveillance and interception of communications.

 - This Forum is one of a kind in Africa that is committed to advancing an understanding and upholding of internet freedoms and how they impact media freedom, free expression, and privacy for a range of civic actors such as journalists, human rights defenders, sexual minorities, women, political actors, and bloggers.

 - It is one of very few gatherings that assemble an African audience within the continent to discuss matters related to upholding internet freedom.
 While similar conferences are held elsewhere (in Asia, America, Europe), it is expensive for Africa-based actors to attend, and for some of these events only bits of the agenda are relevant to Africa.

 - The conversation on the need to promote internet freedom is crucial and the Forum provides a unique opportunity for deliberations and building a network of African actors to promote internet freedom for a range of civic actors such as journalists, bloggers, human rights defenders, sexual minorities, women, and political actors.